 Cost of living: $34,000

 The town of Luray is the quintessential small community.
-It sits on Lake Arrowhead, providing lots of fun water activities, and is just a short drive from the Shenandoah National Park.
+It sits on Lake Arrowhead, offering plenty of fun water activities, and is just a short drive from Shenandoah National Park.

-Though the summers can become a bit busier, thanks to the tourists who come to explore the Luray Caverns and Appalachian Trail, it’s still quite a small, peaceful place to live.
+Though the summers can get a bit busier, thanks to tourists who come to explore the Luray Caverns and the Appalachian Trail, it's still quite a small, peaceful place to live.

 Dillsboro, North Carolina